 This post may contain affiliate links.
 If you click one and make a purchase, I will earn a small commission at no additional cost to you.
 See my disclosure for details.

 What can I make with solid granny squares?

 Lots of people join granny squares into blankets and that’s a great use for them!
 However, it’s not the only use for them.
 You can make scarves, shawls, table runners, table cloths, placemats, gloves, sweaters, and more with granny squares!

 I designed an infinity scarf with the solid granny square crochet pattern in this post.
 It’s called Ramona Scarf and it’s a free pattern that you can get here.
 The yarn I used for this scarf and the granny squares is an amazing yarn from Cascade Yarns called ReVerb.
 It’s made of 100% recycled materials!
-You can learn more about it here.

 How do I join crochet granny squares together?